Aiman-G/Aiman-G.github.io/_posts/2024-03-31-My Brain and My Albert Hijn.md

  My thinking:  getting a new idea ingraned in your brain, it will become a second nature, then you brain won't even bother thinking about it, it will rest in your subconscious.
 How can this be creative?
 In my opinion, ideas that reside in our subconscious are difficult to change.
 However, from personal experience, Richard Hamming's idea resonates with me.
 It seems to me that emotional investment in a problem keeps the subconscious stimulated, preventing ideas from resting there.
-How to keep an AI model stimulated?
+How to keep an AI model stimulated?, or how to make an emotional AI ?